Can Felons Vote in Pennsylvania?

 Determining Your Place of Residency (Address for Voting)

-A penal institution, including a halfway house, cannot be used as your address for voter registration.
-That means you will have to use your previous address (or a new address) when you register to vote.
+You can't use a penal institution, including a halfway house, as your address for voter registration.
+You must use your previous address (or a new address) when you register to vote.

-When determining residency for voting purposes, an inmate in jail or prison is considered to reside where the person was last registered to vote before being incarcerated.
-If the person was not registered to vote before being incarcerated, then the person's last known address before confinement is considered their place of residency.
-A future address (such as if a spouse has moved to a new home) can also be used.
+When determining residency for voting purposes, an inmate in a correctional facility resides where the person was last registered to vote.
+If the person was not registered to vote before incarceration, their last known address is their place of residency.
+They can also use a future address, such as a spouse's new address.

 Getting an Absentee Ballot in Pennsylvania